Regional Distribution - Nairobi Framework

 Information sharing

-Other agencies, private institutions, bilateral programmes and NGOs are also encouraged to provide assistance to enhance the regional distribution of CDM project activities and to inform the Secretariat, so that this information can also be made available through this webpage.
+Other agencies, private institutions, bilateral programmes and NGOs are also encouraged to provide assistance to enhance the regional distribution of CDM project activities and to inform the secretariat, so that this information can also be made available through this webpage.

 The information accessible from this web portal will provide an overview of assistance (ongoing or planned) under the Framework, partly as an outreach tool to demonstrate progress being made towards the objectives of the Nairobi Framework and partly to provide lessons from past experiences.
-It will also assist in evaluating the coverage and effectiveness of the activities and act as a guide to improve future ones.

-+ Donor consultation meeting during SB32, Maritim, Bonn in June 2010Nairobi Framework Donor Consultation Meeting (201 KB)
++ Donor consultation meeting during SB32, Maritim, Bonn, Germany - June 2010

-+ 2nd Africa Carbon Forum in Nairobi, Kenya (03 - 05 March 2010)2nd African Carbon Forum Brochure (596 KB)
++ Second Africa Carbon Forum in Nairobi, Kenya - March 2010)

 + Plenary sessions on the Nairobi Framework are included during all meetings of the CDM DNA Forum and in the Joint Coordination Workshops (JWS) since November 2007